https://defraenvironment.blog.gov.uk/2025/11/24/cop30-and-nature-a-moment-for-vision-and-scale/

 The UK matters in this story.
 We have quietly and consistently partnered with Brazil to help launch many of these ideas - from early-stage investments in community businesses, to capacity building and policy support for financing mechanisms and research collaborations on forest carbon monitoring and bio-fertilisers.
 The UK has also helped to keep forests on the agenda through our co-chairing of the Forests and Climate Leaders Partnership.

-COP30 showcased the UK’s role in advancing the global ‘nature actions agenda’.
-For example, the summit saw the launch of the biodiversity credits policy forum, with Indonesia as a founding member and strong interest from other countries seeking frameworks to attract private investment in nature.
+COP30 showcased the UK’s role in advancing the global nature action agenda.
+For example, the summit saw the launch of the biodiversity credits policy forum, with Indonesia as a founding member and strong interest from other countries seeking to create regulatory frameworks to attract private investment in nature.

 Ruth Davis at COP30.
 Credit: Defra.